dmarcoux/dotfiles-fedora/README.md

 ## Setup After Installation

+*chezmoi* automates the setup after the OS installation.
+To understand how this works, it's important to understand *chezmoi*'s [reference](https://www.chezmoi.io/reference/) with its source state attributes, and application order.
+Those define when each configuration/script is applied/executed.
+For example, the execution order of scripts is based on their source state attributes, then their name.

 1. Set hostname, and log out before logging back in for this to take effect.

    ```bash